MAPF-Competition/Start-Kit/Prepare_Your_Planner.md

 The starting point of your implementation is the file `src/MAPFPlanner.cpp` and `inc/MAPFPlanner.h`.
 See examples in `src/MAPFPlanner.cpp`
 - Implement your preprocessing in the function `MAPFPlanner::initialize()` that is provided to you.
 - Implement your planner in the function `MAPFPlanner::plan()` that provided to you
+- Don't change the definitions for the `MAPFPlanner::initialize()` and `MAPFPlanner::plan()` functions.
+Except this, you are free to add new members/functions to the `MAPFPlanner` class.
 - Don’t override any operating system-related functions (signal handlers)
 - Don’t interfere with the running program -- stack manipulation etc
 - Don’t modify any start kit functions and modify / call / interfere with any start kit variables or objects, including those in: